NaderYasserIbrahim/scraped_content/README.md

   - Views and Menus
   - API exposure for integration

-- `data/`: JSON or SQLite files for scraped output.
+- `data/`: CSV  files for scraped output.

 ---